CedricBeausseron/Resources/packages/package1/README.md

 # Package 1
-THIS PACKAGE IS NOT FINISHED YES
+THIS PACKAGE IS NOT FINISHED YET

 This package copies files from an "src" folder into a "public" folder.
 It uses NPM and Gulp.